argoproj/applicationset/docs/Generators.md

         organization: myorg
         # For GitHub Enterprise:
         api: https://git.example.com/
+        # If true, scan every branch of every repository.
+If false, scan only the default branch.
+Defaults to false.
+        allBranches: true
         # Reference to a Secret containing an access token. (optional)
         tokenRef:
           name: github-token